Pinoy pop: 2010s–present: Renaissance

-The rise of Pinoy pop idol groups and new generation of solo artists (2020s)
+2020s: Rise of Pinoy idol groups and new generation of solo artists

-From the influence of K-pop and J-pop, a new era of Pinoy pop was born.
+From the influence of K-pop and J-pop, a new era of Pinoy pop was born as P-Pop.
 The Philippines' first idol group MNL48, a sister group of the J-pop group AKB48, started a new era for Pinoy pop when they debuted in 2018.
 Following them is the all-boy idol group SB19 who also debuted in 2018.
 They are the first Filipino act trained by a Korean entertainment company under the same system that catapulted K-pop artists into global stardom.
 SB19 is considered to be the first Pinoy pop idol group to chart on the Billboard Next Big Sound and Billboard Social 50.
 On November 20, 2019, SB19 made history by being the first Filipino artist to chart and debut on the Billboard Next Big Sound chart debuting and peaking at No. 5.
 On December 3, 2019, the group broke the all-time record of the longest stay at the No. 1 spot of Myx Daily Top Ten with "Go Up" staying at the top spot for 53 non-consecutive days.
 And on April 29, 2021, SB19 become the first Filipino and Southeast Asian act to be nominated in Billboard Music Awards for Top Social Artist along with BTS, Blackpink, Ariana Grande, and Seventeen.
 It marked the first-ever appearance of a Filipino artist in the Billboard Music Awards.
+SB19's Where You At Tour was one of the first concert tour by a Filipino pop boy band.
+The tour held 10 shows in the country's major cities and in Dubai, New York, Los Angeles, San Francisco and Singapore.

-In May 2020, in the midst of pandemic, Star Hunt Academy led by Laurenti Dyogi introduced new Pinoy pop idol groups trainees in public, composed of 8 SHA Girls (now collectively known as BINI) and 5 SHA Boys (now collectively known as BGYO).
+In May 2020, in the midst of pandemic, Star Hunt Academy led by Laurenti Dyogi introduced new Pinoy pop idol groups trainees in public, composed of eight SHA Girls (now collectively known as Bini) and five SHA Boys (now collectively known as BGYO).
 On January 29, 2021, Star Hunt Academy (SHA) Boys officially debuted as BGYO.
-A week after the release of their debut single "The Light", BGYO made a history for being the fastest Pinoy pop group to reach over a million views on YouTube views.
+A week after the release of their debut single "The Light", BGYO made a history for being the fastest Pinoy pop group to reach over a million views on YouTube.